 Ms. Mato holds a degree in Business Administration from University of A Coruña, and post-degrees in Responsability and Social Innovation, and in business innovation management from University of A Coruña.
 Currently doing her PhD in Economics and Business Analysis from UDC’s Official Doctorate Program, she conducts research on omni-channel strategies used by non-profit organizations, and the effects of these strategies on their most relevant stakeholders.

 She has made a collaboration grant for a research project on spatial econometrics at the Department of Business in the University of A Coruña.
 Also, he has been a member of the organization of the XV Meeting of Applied Economics (University of A Coruña).
 Her research interests focus on nonprofit marketing, corporate social responsibility, sustainability and social innovation, participating in research projects and international congresses and publications.
+In 2018, she has been a visiting fellow at the Rotterdam School of Management of the Erasmus University (Holland, The Netherlands).
 Besides of its research experience, she has held different positions in business (such as general administration, purchasing and accounting).
 She was also a researcher of the EU-funded research project ITSSOIN – Social Innovation and Civic Engagement (7th Framework Programme: 2014-2017).

-Vanessa Mato (alumni of the Course of Specialization in Social Innovation and Responsibility of the INDITEX –UDC Chair) serves as the head of the technical secretary of the INDITEX –UDC Chair of Sustainability.
+Vanessa Mato (alumni of the Course of Specialization in Social Innovation and Responsibility of the INDITEX –UDC Chair) serves as the head of the technical secretary of the INDITEX –UDC Chair of Sustainability since 2015.

 Sofía García Torres

 Ms. García holds a degree in Business Administration from the University Pontificia Comillas-ICADE, a MSc in International Securities, Investment and Banking from the University of Reading (UK), and a post-degree in Social Responsibility and Innovation from the University of A Coruña.